+If most of your yard is shady, forget growing petunias (Petunia x hybrida, USDA zones 10-11).
+These popular ornamental plants that are usually grown as annuals perform best in full sunlight for most or all of the day.
 The proper amount of light is critical for petunias to produce lush, healthy foliage and ample flowers.
 Lack of sunlight leads to weak plants that are more prone to disease.
 Without sunlight, petunias also flower poorly with few blossoms through the otherwise productive summer months.

 Petunia seeds require sunlight to germinate.
 Sow the seeds on the soil surface and place them in an area that receives bright light to ensure they sprout.
-Both seed-grown and purchased seedlings must be supplied with plenty of light until you are ready to transplant them outside.
+Both seed-grown and purchased seedlings must be supplied with plenty of light until you're ready to transplant them outside.

 Full Sun Beds

-Plant petunias in beds that receive full sunlight whenever possible.
+Plant petunias in flower gardens that receive full sunlight whenever possible.
 Petunias flower best and produce the most compact growth when supplied with six to eight hours daily of sunlight.
 Before transplanting petunias to a full-sun bed, harden them off so they don't suffer leaf scalding from the bright light.
 Place potted petunias in an outdoor area protected from direct sunlight.
 Gradually move them into direct sun over the course of seven days before finally planting them in the garden bed.

 Partial Sun Beds

 While not preferred, petunias can grow in partial-sun beds.
 When this is necessary, choose a bed that receives full morning sun and dappled sunlight or bright shade in the later afternoon.
 Petunias may not flower as well when planted in partial sunlight, and the plants may become leggy and weak looking.
-Prune the plants by up to half their height at midseason if they are weak and spindly.
+Prune the petunia plants by up to half their height at midseason if they're weak and spindly.
 Pinching helps encourage a new flush of growth and makes the plants appear fuller.